 - Enabled users to add their own scripts, or templated text, to speed up their documentation process even more

-- Launched the ability for users to sync note content from the Athena EMR to Suki (the ability to sync content from other EMRs coming soon!)
+- Launched the ability for users to refresh note content from the Athena EMR to Suki (the ability to sync content from other EMRs coming soon!)

 - Implemented all these features across three platforms: iOS, Android, and web